 So how do you know if the medications you are giving are actually working?
-You may suspect it by closely observing your hounds to evaluate their condition and exercise intolerance.
-But to be sure and to detect early, have your veterinarian test several of your poorer doing hounds periodically for both intestinal parasite and heartworms.
-It can pay off big dividends for your kennel if you detect resistances early.
+You may suspect it by closely observing your hounds to evaluate their condition and exercise intolerance; however, the best practice is to have your veterinarian test several of your poorer dog hounds periodically for both intestinal parasite and heartworms.
+It can pay off big dividends for your